yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 - **Network Access**: If you want to use a VPC for network isolation and security, select **Deploy this cluster in a dedicated VPC**, then select the VPC.
 Only VPCs using the selected cloud provider are listed.
 The VPC must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-secure-clusters/cloud-vpcs/).

 - **Database Version**: By default, clusters are deployed using a [stable release](../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on).
-If you want to use an [edge release](../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on) for a standard cluster, click **Advanced** and choose a release.
+If you want to use an [edge release](../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on) for a standard cluster, click **Advanced Settings** and choose a release.
 Before deploying a production cluster using an edge release, contact {{<support-cloud>}}.
 If you have arranged a custom build with Yugabyte, it will also be listed here.

 Cluster costs are estimated automatically under **Cost**. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).